adrien-ln/bpeek/README.md

-# bpeek
+# Baguette Peek (BPEEK)
-Baguette Peek (BPEEK): A site tracking the performance of French players on the global Counter-Strike scene.
+A site tracking the performance of French players on the global Counter-Strike scene.